core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Note that, if a client triggers the forwarding of a group request (i.e., there is no hit of an aggregated cache entry), this will result in a new aggregated cache entry created at the proxy.
 Then, the client cannot obtain an entity-tag value through a Group-ETag option in any of the responses forwarded back by the proxy.

-In fact, the proxy will have an assigned entity-tag value to provide only after forwarding all responses back to that client, after the new aggreagated cache entry is eventually created.
+In fact, the proxy will have an assigned entity-tag value to provide only after forwarding all responses back to that client, after the new aggregated cache entry is eventually created.
 However, when following group requests from the same client or different clients are served from the aggregated cache entry, the returned responses can instead include a Group-ETag option, specifying the current entity-tag for the aggregated cache entry.

 ## Congestion Control ## {#sec-congestion}
 CoAP group requests may result in a multitude of responses from different nodes, potentially causing congestion.
 Therefore, both the sending of IP multicast requests and the sending of the unicast CoAP responses to these multicast requests should be conservatively controlled.